o3de/o3de.org/content/docs/user-guide/features/components/development/reflection.md

 }
 ```

-Lumberyard has reflection contexts for different purposes, including the following:
+O3DE has reflection contexts for different purposes, including the following:
 + [Serialization Context](/docs/user-guide/features/engine/serialization/entity-system-reflection-serialization-context.md) - Contains reflection data for serialization and construction of objects\.
-+ [Edit Context](/docs/user-guide/features/engine/components/edit-context.md) - Contains reflection data for visual editing of objects, as in Lumberyard Editor\.
++ [Edit Context](/docs/user-guide/features/engine/components/edit-context.md) - Contains reflection data for visual editing of objects, as in O3DE Editor\.
 + [Behavior Context](/docs/userguide/components/entity-system-reflection-behavior-context.md) - Contains reflection for runtime manipulation of objects from Lua, [Script Canvas](/docs/user-guide/features/scripting/script-canvas/intro.md), or other external sources\.
 + `NetworkContext` - Contains reflection for networking purposes, including marshaling, quantization, and extrapolation\.

 **Note**
  This topic covers only `SerializeContext` and `EditContext`\.

-All of Lumberyard's reflection API operations are designed to be simple, human readable, and human writable, with no forced dependency on code generation\.
+All of O3DE's reflection API operations are designed to be simple, human readable, and human writable, with no forced dependency on code generation\.

 A component's `Reflect()` function is invoked automatically for all relevant contexts\.